donbcolab/aie-midterm/chainlit.md

 #### Question 3
 - Question: What is the 'maximum number of shares to be sold under the 10b5-1 Trading plan' by Brian Chesky?
-- Response: The maximum number of shares to be sold under the 10b5-1 Trading plan by Brian Chesky is 1,146,000.
+- Response: The maximum number of shares to be sold under the 10b5-1 Trading Plan by Brian Chesky is 1,146,000.
 - LangSmith trace: https://smith.langchain.com/public/7854d66c-1317-488c-a0a0-4e492491143f/r